 Lights set high in trees or under overhangs are used to cast light over wide areas, illuminating large swathes of space.
-Downlighting is great for ambient lighting as well as increasing the overall security of your home’s landscape.
+Downlighting is great for ambient lighting as well as for increasing the overall security of your home’s landscape.

 Designing and Installing Landscape Lighting

-You want to use a variety of techniques to bring out the best in your landscaping and add appeal to it when the sun is down and the stars are out.
+You want to use a variety of techniques to bring out the best in your landscaping.
+And add appeal to it when the sun is down and the stars are out.
 Using these well can be a challenge for some, however, and it can definitely help to get a professional’s eye on it.